US economy shrinks, threats loom, but growth likely to last

 Yet despite supply chain snags tied to the pandemic, MOOYAH still plans to open 20 more restaurants this year.
 “We are big believers in American consumers and the American economy,” he said.

-Imports surged in the first quarter, a sign that some of the supply snarls have eased.
-But ongoing lockdowns in China, including at its largest port, Shanghai, are likely to perpetuate shortages this year.
-Ford and General Motors have both said this week that they still can’t obtain all the semiconductor chips they need to build vehicles, costing them sales and forcing temporary plant closures.
+Although imports surged in the first quarter, COVID lockdowns in China are likely to perpetuate supply shortages this year.
+Ford and General Motors said this week that they still can’t get all the computer chips they need, costing them sales and forcing temporary plant closures.

-A broader global slowdown is also expected this year, according to estimates last week by the International Monetary Fund.
-The 190-nation lending organization now foresees the disruptions of the Ukraine war and COVID slowing global growth to 3.6% this year from 6.1% last year.
+The global economy is expected to grow more slowly this year, according to the International Monetary Fund.
+It foresees the Ukraine war and COVID slowing global growth to 3.6% this year, down from 6.1% last year.

 Thursday’s GDP report showed that consumers are adjusting their spending patterns as the pandemic fades and as higher costs for food and gas eat into household budgets.
 Adjusting for inflation, spending on clothes, gasoline, and groceries fell in the first quarter.
 But Americans spent more on services, including travel and dining out.